RDorville/EP1000/03_project_managment.md

     3.  take photographs and explain them
     4.  use sketches

     A major problem in student's documentation is that they use too many photographs (or a video) to document their work.
 A picture may be worth a thousand words, but if you don't know what you are looking for, all you see is a picture.
 Each photograph or illustration should have some text explaining what you are supposed to observe.
-Photographs should be a tool to help you visualise your thoughts and actions, but you still have to explain them.
+Photographs should be a tool to help you visualize your thoughts and actions, but you still have to explain them.

 ### Project requirements

-You are free to choose whatever project you would like to complete as your module project, however, it must fulfil the following requirements:
+You are free to choose whatever project you would like to complete as your module project, however, it must fulfill the following requirements:

 1. Documentation - Idea, Construction, How-do, Instruction manual
 1. CADD and/or Digital graphic components (vector/raster)